 1) Do not answer any questions from police without a Walker County DUI Lawyer present.
 However, always be calm and respectful when declining to answer questions.

 2) Do not talk about the accident, or how it might have happened with anyone until you have secured legal representation.

-If you have been arrested for DUI, you have only ten business days to save your driver's license from suspension.
-You (or your Walker County Georgia DUI Lawyer) must request an Administrative License Suspension (ALS) Hearing and pay the $150 fee to file.
-If this hearing is not requested or is not done so within the ten-day timeframe, your license will be suspended.
+If you have been arrested for DUI, you have only thirty business days to save your driver's license from suspension.
+You (or your Walker County Georgia DUI Lawyer) must request an Administrative License Suspension (ALS) Hearing or install an ignition interlock device on your vehicle and pay the $150 fee to file.
+If this hearing is not requested or the device is not installed within the thirty-day timeframe, your license will be suspended.
 If you have been accused of refusing the State's chemical test of your breath, blood or urine, your license will be suspended for twelve months, with no opportunity for a permit.
 It is crucial that you act swiftly and hire the most experienced DUI Attorney in Walker County Georgia.

 Remember, there are two separate cases attached to a Georgia DUI offense: one is civil and involves your driver's license, and the other is the criminal charge or DUI charge.
 DUI in Georgia is considered a misdemeanor in most cases, but a felony in certain situations.
 These charges are quite technical and specialized, which is why it is imperative to seek representation from a Walker County GA DUI Attorney whose sole focus is Georgia DUI law.

 What Are Police Looking for in a DUI Suspect?